bounmaxime/TestArcane/README.md

 - Manage your profile (edit user)
 - Manage your properties (add, edit and delete a property)

+### Prerequisites
+- Python 3
+- Git
+- An API testing tool such as Insomnia or Postman in order to send the requests.
+- MongoDB running on localhost:27017

 ### Install the application